apollo5ever/DerBNB/README.md

 A decentralized Airbnb built on the Dero blockchain that allows you to own and rent properties using non-fungible assets (NFAs).
 With a smart contract managing all rentals, DerBNB offers a secure and efficient way to manage your properties.

+UPDATE: We've made it to round 2 of dARCH!!
+Thank you foundation and good work class!

+dero address: apollo

 ## Live Demo

 https://still-cell-4977.on.fleek.co